krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-05-25-italy-trip-day4.md

 Completely exhausted from a terrible ride, we were desperate for some good food to end the day.
 I ended up finding a hidden gem with [Trattoria da Giovvanni](https://www.google.com/maps/place/Trattoria+da+Giovanni/@40.8504997,14.2666412,16z/data=!4m7!3m6!1s0x133b083e1ae8aca7:0xee28ae4217215deb!5m1!1s2018-07-08!8m2!3d40.8500896!4d14.2678432) in the side streets near our hotel.
 The owners are an old, Italian couple, who though unable to speak English took excellent care of us.
 Greeting us with a smile (it was such a rarity), they immediately brought out some incredible bruschetta and goat cheese for us to have as a starter.
 After explaining that we were vegetarian, we ordered spaghetti's with my dad as usual hilariously attempting to get pesto pasta even though she couldn't understand us.
-After such a poor bus ride, it was an incredible way to finish off the day.
+After such a poor bus ride, it was a brilliant way to finish off the day.

 <div class="tripblan">
 <iframe width="800px" height="500px" src="https://tripblan.com/map/italy-trip?maplines=true&day=4&color=f25b53&markercolor=f25b53" style="border: #dddddf 1px solid;  border-radius: 3px;"></iframe>